TL;DR

 Singapore Buyers Target London Properties at Atria Exhibition

-Singapore investors allocated S$45 million towards London residential properties during the recent Atria Property Exhibition, with average transaction values reaching S$2.8 million per unit.
+Singapore custodians allocated S$45 million towards London residential properties during the recent Atria Property Exhibition, with average transaction values reaching S$2.8 million per unit.
 The exhibition, organized by JLL, attracted over 300 high-net-worth individuals seeking exposure to UK real estate amid currency arbitrage opportunities.
 Prime central London developments dominated purchases, with Singaporean buyers securing 16 units across three major projects in zones one and two.

 • Total transactions: S$45 million